+The hosts file (/etc/hosts on Unix based system) is the first step in the translation of a FQDN hostname to the IP address format.
 When making a DNS request on any address server on the web, this file is queried first.
 For each name present in this file, a connection will be opened to the defined IP address.
 It works just like a telephone directory.

-If that address is 127.0.0.1 (my PC) the connection will be made on localhost
+If the address is 127.0.0.1 (my PC) the connection will be made on localhost.

 If a server exists on your PC, it will access the latter.
 If the server doesn't exist, nothing happens.

 The IP address of the localhost is written as:

 - IPV4 : 127.0.0.1

 There are devices with IPv6 enabled, so you can use both.
 You can modify the hosts file to block access to certain websites.

 The hosts file is viewed each time you connect to a website, much like a directory of addresses.
 If the site is listed in the hosts file and has its IP address set to 127.0.0.1, then access will be blocked.
 By cons, if the website isn't listed in the hosts file, your ISP will automatically connect you to the IP address of the requested website.
 By modifying the hosts file, you can:

 Accelerate access to your favorite website (for which you know the IP address).

 The hosts file is located here: